DIY Car Detailing: Best Tips on How to Detail a Car Like a Pro

 Wash and Wax

 Finally, the big one.
 A thorough washing of the exterior makes such a difference.
 Follow the directions on the soap container when you wash.
 If you are washing your car on a hot sunny day, wash one area at a time and rinse the soap off before it can dry on your car.
-Start high on the roof and hood and work your way down.
+Start high on the roof and work your way down to the headlights and bottom of your car.
 Dry as you go or right after the final rinse to avoid leaving spots.

 After washing, it is time to wax.
 Follow the instructions on the container.
 Again, start high and work your way down.
 If you are using a machine polisher, make sure you do not overwork the wax.